forwinder15/gatsby-casper/src/content/posts/top-10-topics-to-write-a-song-about.md

 **Top 10 Topics to Write a Song About**

-## 1. Write about what you believe about God and why.
+## 1. Write about what you believe about God and why

 If you've come to Christ, you have a lot to say.
 Simply sit down and write out some part of your testimony and put it to music.